GenericPirate/tmux/Contributing.md

 ### Small things

+- ([#2601](https://github.com/tmux/tmux/issues/2601)) A way to handle duplicate window targets (choose MRU?).
+Note sure if should be default or optional.

 - ([#2346](https://github.com/tmux/tmux/issues/2346)) Add a flag to
   kill-session to kill a session group, and perhaps rename-session to rename one.